Finnish Startup Community's goals for the next governmental program

 Finland needs to study tax incentives to attract international companies and experts.

-Although we do not encourage tax competition, Finland needs to look at models that attract companies to establish themselves in our competitor countries.
+We do not encourage tax competition.
+However, Finland needs to look at models that attract companies to establish themselves in our competitor countries.
 The reality is that unless Finland gets competitive, jobs will be created elsewhere and the Finnish economy gets nothing.

 Taxation must be seen as a tool that, among other things: